Pi1 Cygni

-Pi1 Cygni (π1 Cygni, abbreviated Pi1 Cyg, π1 Cyg) is a binary star in the northern constellation of Cygnus.
+Pi1 Cygni, also named Azelfafage /@'zElf@feidZ/, is a star in the northern constellation of Cygnus.
 It is visible to the naked eye, having a combined apparent visual magnitude of 4.66.
 The distance to this system can be roughly gauged by its annual parallax shift of 1.89 mas, which yields a separation of around 1,700 light years from the Sun, give or take a hundred light years.